-Dissolve $CoCl_2.6H_2O$ (6.0 g) in water (17.5 cm).
-Whilst dissolution is in progress, add anhydrous 1,2diaminoethane (4.5 cm) to water (12.5 cm) in a conical flask, cool the mixture in ice and then cautiously introduce 6M aqueous HCl (4.5 cm; concentrated hydrochloric acid is approximately 12M).
-With continuous stirring, add the CoCl2 solution to the diaminoethane solution, followed by 30% aqueous H2O2 (5.0 cm).
+Dissolve $CoCl_2.6H_2O$ (6.0 g) in water (17.5 cm3).
+Whilst dissolution is in progress, add anhydrous 1,2-diaminoethane (4.5 cm3) to water (12.5 cm3) in a conical flask, cool the mixture in ice and then cautiously introduce 6M aqueous HCl (4.5 cm3; concentrated hydrochloric acid is approximately 12M).
+With continuous stirring, add the $CoCl_2$ solution to the diaminoethane solution, followed by 30% aqueous H_2O_2 (5.0 cm3).
 Continue stirring for several minutes until effervescence has ceased then place the flask on a hot plate (in a fume cupboard) and boil gently.
-When the solution has evaporated to a volume of approximately 30 cm, (but no less, otherwise a green byproduct may be recovered) add an equal volume of concentrated hydrochloric acid, followed by ethanol (60 cm).
+When the solution has evaporated to a volume of approximately 30 cm^3 (but no less, otherwise a green byproduct may be recovered), add an equal volume of concentrated hydrochloric acid, followed by ethanol (60 cm3).
 Cool in ice and filter off the precipitate under suction.
-Wash with ethanol (2 x 20 cm) and two of diethylether (20 cm) and air-dry the product.
+Wash with ethanol (2 x 20 cm3) and two of diethylether (20 cm3) and air-dry the product.
 Record the yield and measure the electronic spectrum (300-600 nm) of an aqueous solution of your product.
 [NB you should use a known concentration since you must report extinction coefficients].